 In the same way that a stereo camera captures two images of the same subject from different angles, the abstractions of materiality and meaning in the circle enable us to "see" place through two different lenses.
 And just as the effect of three-dimensionality cannot happen until we load the paired images into the View-Master and behold them through the binocular eyepieces, so the power of abstraction to replicate the concrete reality of a given place in terms of its materiality and meaning cannot be realized until we put the abstracted parts back together again in our thoughts.
 When we do this, place is revealed to the thinking brain as a totality of multiple determinations.

-How did a Christmas toy get so complicated?
+How did a Christmas toy get so complicated, you might be asking.
 All I can say is that for me the View-Master is a gift that keeps on giving.

 Modern neuroscience is a mode of investigation that speaks directly to our understanding of place and place formation, owing in large part to its strong dialectical and materialist bent.
 Think of a place you know well.
 Maybe it's where you live, work, shop, vacation.
 You have come to know this place with every one of your physical senses, how it looks, smells, sounds, feels to the touch, even tastes (say, water out of the faucet or vegetables from the backyard garden).
 This knowledge accumulates and deepens as the materiality of place interacts with the materiality of your body.

-Allyson is a great teacher.
+Allyson is a great teacher, as this pupil can attest.
 Thanks to her, I now understand that the contradictory unity of materiality and meaning is not only instantiated in place but also imprinted in consciousness.